 Our website has a purpose built tile selector function where you can specify the percentage of different roof tiles so that you can achieve the perfect blend for your building project.
 The tile selector will allow you to see the simulated end result before you place your order and our existing customers love the freedom this gives them and eliminates waste from unwanted roof tiles being left over at the end of a project.

-We also manufacture and supply tile fittings to match all of our ranges, from the clay roof tiles to the many other specialist shapes and styles within our diverse range.
+We also supply tile fittings to match all of our ranges, from the clay roof tiles to the many other specialist shapes and styles within our diverse range.
 You will be spoilt for choice when you choose Heritage Clay Tiles Ltd for your clay roof tiles and other roofing products.

 Nothing demonstrates quality more than the unique appearance that you will only get with the very finest clay roof tiles from the market leader in roofing supplies.

 East Sussex is a wonderful county in South East England on the English Channel coast. there are so many things to see and do in this historic part of the United Kingdom.
 It is bordered by the counties of Kent to the north and east, West Sussex to the west, and Surrey for a short distance to the north-west

 East Sussex is part of the historic county of Sussex, which has its roots in the ancient kingdom of the South Saxons, who established themselves there in the 5th century AD, after the departure of the Romans.
 Archaeological remains are plentiful, especially in the upland areas.
 The areas position on the coast has also meant that there were many invaders, including the Romans and later the Normans.
 Earlier industries have included fishing, iron making, and the wool trade, all of which have declined, or been lost completely.

 There are so many things to see and do in East Sussex.
 Below are just a few examples.

 One of the most popular destinations in the county of East Sussex is Brighton beach.
 If you fancy a pleasant stroll along the prom and take in the sea air or some fish and chips, what could be better?